-6.1 Emergency Operations Scenario (USEPA Methodology)
+6.1 Emergency Operations (USEPA Methodology)

-The NO2 modelling results at the worst-case location at and beyond the site boundary are detailed in Table 5 based on the operation of the back-up diesel generations for 72 hours per year using the USEPA methodology outlined within the guidance document titled 'Additional Clarification Regarding Application of Appendix W Modelling Guidance for the 1-Hour National Ambient Air Quality Standard'(3) as well as considering scheduled weekly testing and quarterly maintenance testing of all back-up generators from the Facility.
+The NO2 modelling results at the worst-case location at and beyond the site boundary are detailed in Table 4 based on the operation of 63 of the 70 back-up diesel generations for 72 hours per year using the USEPA methodology outlined within the guidance document titled 'Additional Clarification Regarding Application of Appendix W Modelling Guidance for the 1-Hour National Ambient Air Quality Standard (3) as well as considering scheduled weekly testing and quarterly maintenance testing of all 70 no. back-up generators from the facility.

 The results indicate that the ambient ground level concentrations are within the relevant air quality standards for NO2.
-For the worst-case year modelled, emissions from the site lead to an ambient NO2 concentration (including background) which is 56% of the maximum ambient 1-hour limit value (measured as a 99.8th percentile) and 64% of the annual limit value at the worst-case off-site receptor.
+For the worst-case year modelled, emissions from the site lead to an ambient NO2 concentration (including background) which is 64% of the maximum ambient 1-hour limit value (measured as a 99.8th percentile) and 73% of the annual limit value at the worst-case off-site receptor.
 Concentrations decrease with distance from the site boundary.
-The geographical variations in the 1-hour mean (99.8th percentile) and annual mean NO2 ground level concentrations for the Facility Scenario are illustrated as concentration contours in Figures 2 and 3.
-The locations of the maximum concentrations for NO2 are close to the boundary of the site with concentrations decreasing with distance from the site.
+The geographical variations in the 1-hour mean (99.8th percentile) and annual mean NO2 ground level concentrations for the Facility Scenario are illustrated as concentration contours in Figures 3 and 4.
+The locations of the maximum concentrations for NO2 are close to the boundary of the site with concentrations decreasing with distance from the facility.